chinapedia/wikipedia.abstract.en/Page/Geography_of_Taiwan.md

 Environmental issues

-Scooters_in_taipei.jpgs are a very common means of transportation in Taiwan and contribute to urban air pollution.]]
+s are a very common means of transportation in Taiwan and contribute to urban air pollution.]]

 Some areas in Taiwan with high population density and many factories are affected by heavy pollution.
 The most notable areas are the southern suburbs of Taipei and the western stretch from Tainan to Lin Yuan, south of Kaohsiung.
 In the late 20th century, Taipei suffered from extensive vehicle and factory air pollution, but with mandatory use of unleaded petrol and the establishment of the Environmental Protection Administration in 1987, the air quality of Taiwan has improved dramatically.[29]
 Motor scooters, especially older or cheaper two-stroke versions, which are ubiquitous in Taiwan, also contribute disproportionately to urban air pollution.[30][31]